Categories

 Brood XIII (13) cicadas have emerged in 2024 in Illinois, Iowa, Wisconsin, Indiana and Michigan

 Periodical cicada Brood XIII (13) emerged in the spring of 2024 in Iowa, Wisconsin, Illinois, Indiana, and Michigan (in one or two places).
 Brood XIII: rotten, but not forgotten.
 See you in 2041 (Yikes).
 Relive the memories: Gene Kritsky released a new book.
 See what people found iNaturalist: Flagging (Brown Leaves), Brood XIII, Massospora, and Blue and White eyes.
 Buy a shirt.
-Yes, Brood XIX also emerged in 2024, but they did not overlap.
+Yes, Brood XIX also emerged in 2024, they did not overlap, but came close in the Springfield, Illinois area.

 BROOD XIII HAS ARRIVED